Updated: Feb 11

 A little further along, on the corner of Brackenbury Road, was The Wheatsheaf.
 Opening around 1850, its first landlord was James Hollick Davis who is recorded as being there in the 1851 census.
 The picture below dates from around 1910 when Tom Chapman was in charge.
 He was there from at least the time of the 1901 census into the 1920s.

 In the mid 1970s it had a gay bar and regular drag shows.
 I think one of the frequent performers was called Lee Paris, but I'm not absolutely certain about that as I never set foot in the place.
 Not really my scene.

 Since those days The Wheatsheaf went through a number of name changes, the last being to The Brackenbury Arms.
 It closed in 2009 and is now a restaurant.

 Just beyond The Wheatsheaf it was across Goldhawk Road, pop into a mini-market to pick up some Findus Crispy Pancakes, pass the Swakeley Hotel on the corner of Coningham Road and then dive into Cathnor Road.
 Having evolved into O'Donoghue's at some point this too had closed last year...

 ...but it seems to have reopened as a gaming bar which sells a decent beer.
 Not really a pub, but at least it's not dead so that's a little bit of good news.
 It's also nice to see that the Shepherd & Flock back near the station does appear to be alive and kicking.

 So, thank you Mr. Google for taking me on this trip.
 Just a couple of points to finish with.
 What's with the blue sky?
 I can't remember ever seeing blue sky down in 'The Smoke', just various shades of grey.
 Not fifty, mind you.
 And secondly, all this reminiscing has made me thirsty.
-I have had the odd ESB or two since those days - and I do mean just one or two - so in keeping with the spirit of this post it's time for this...
+I have had the odd ESB or two since those days - and I do mean just one or two - so in keeping with the spirit of the post it's time for this...